 Loss Of Income

 If your injury means you have to take time off work and lose out on income, you could also claim for this.
 Loss of income claims could include missed bonuses and overtime too.
+You can also potentially claim for income you may lose out on in the future if your continued recovery means you need to take time away from work.

 Did you sustain an injury so severe that you couldn’t look after yourself?
 If you did, and someone cared for you at home, you could include the costs of that care within your claim.
 This includes both professional and gracious care i.e. care provided by friends and family.